 - Applicants seeking an Andre Research Grant must be a registered nurse, in a staff nurse role, working at least 20 hours per week as a permanent benefits-eligible employee at TCH.
 Part-time nurses are encouraged to work collaboratively with a full-time nurse.

 - Registered nurses currently enrolled in a doctoral program or at the post-doctoral level are not eligible yet are encouraged to be active team members.

-- Each team ls required to have a clinical nurse scholar mentor to provide guidance and oversight, and to enhance the rigor of the investigation.
-The clinical nurse scholar mentor must have a PhD or DNP; a team-based mentoring approach consisting of a PhD and DNP prepared nurse is encouraged.
-The Andre Grant Committee, in conjunction with the CNO, can also provide assistance to potential applicants in locating a mentor.
+- Each team ls required to have a Nurse Scholar to provide guidance and oversight, and to enhance the rigor of the investigation.
+The Andre Research Grant Committee, in conjunction with the CNO, can also provide assistance to potential applicants to locate a Nurse Scholar.

 - It is not necessary to have Institutional Review Board (IRB) approval prior to proposal submission; however, all funded proposals must be reviewed and approved by the IRB before the study is conducted.
 Additionally, participating in research studies requires the completion of the on-line educational program, the Collaborative Institutional Training Initiative (CITI) (www.citiprogram.org), prior to beginning the study.

-- Please review the Clinical Scholarship Procedure on Policy Tech
+- Please review the Clinical Scholarship Procedure in Policy Tech as a resource document.

 Scholarly Nursing Publications

 Belonging to a profession means giving back to the discipline.
 Nurses at Texas Children’s play an integral role in education as well as advancing evidence based practice and research.
 This work can focus on the work environment, professional development, organizational support and other factors that influence the nurse or nursing outcomes.
 Click here to access a list of the recent peer reviewed publications and presentations from our nurses.